Last updated 31st July, 2025

 Full 'Deep Clean' of a Conservatory | £350 – £650 |

-For the exterior of a conservatory, an average of 2 – 4 hours are needed to properly clean the windows, frames and roof, along with the sills, trims and ridge, though it may take longer if the conservatory has not been serviced in some time.
+For the exterior of a conservatory, an average of 2 to 4 hours are needed to properly clean the windows, frames and roof, along with the sills, trims and ridge, though it may take longer if the conservatory has not been serviced in some time.

 A deep clean generally involves any guttering also being cleared of debris, with internal fixtures being polished and cleaned — such as hinges, locks and handles.
 In some cases, a water-repellent solution is applied to the exterior of the windows to discourage debris build-up.